huynguyen250896/geneCor/README.md

 # geneCor v0.1.0
 #### I. Introduction
 The package geneCor is built to serve as a support tool for the paper "...".
-It Automatically individually computes the Pearson's correlation coefficients of genes shared between CNA data and EXP data, and those shared between MET data and EXP data; visualizes the overall distribution of Z values between MET or CNA and the corresponding mRNA on a page; and examines the significance of the skewness for those skewed distributions using D'Agostino test. </br>
+It Automatically individually computes the Pearson's correlation coefficients of genes shared between CNA data and the corresponding mRNA, and those shared between MET data and the corresponding mRNA; visualizes the overall distribution of Z values between MET or CNA and the corresponding mRNA on a page; and examines the significance of the skewness for those skewed distributions using D'Agostino test. </br>

 #### IV.
 Implementation